 We're being told that the taxpayer has recovered the £20-odd billion pounds hosed into Lloyds Bank when it went bump in 2008.
 But why was that necessary?
 Lloyds Banking Group collapsed into insolvency because Gordon Brown had a word with the spiv running it at a party and got him to take over Halifax Bank of Scotland to save Scottish jobs to do Brown a political favour.

 Unfortunately, no one at LBG took the trouble to check how HUGE the Brown Hole in the accounts of HBoS was, and both banks fell into it.
-So much for Gordon Brown as a financial genius.
+So much for Gordon Brown's reputation as a financial genius.
 He can be seen now only as someone who rubbed every vestige of gloss from the black art of political fiscal analysis.

 It seems that 70% of TV licence dodgers are women.
 There must be something significant in that!